bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

-Lets short  recap the quintesence of this example in terms of "proxy", the type erasure library roposed for inclusion in c++26:
+Let us short recap the quintesence of this example.
+To eliminate the boilerplat code, we will use "proxy".
+This is the "type erasure library roposed for inclusion in c++26:

 Compiler explorer proxy sample for shapes.

-Some concrete objects are constructed direct at the call to an algorithm with an "type erasing" parameter type.
+Some objects are constructed direct at the call site to an algorithm.
+This algorithm has a "type erasing" parameter "drawable".
-Then the magic happens, inside the algorithm the type erasure run time dispatch takes care, that the corresponding function of concrete object is executed.
+The magic happens inside of the algorithm.
+The "type erasure run time dispatch", provided by proxy, takes care, that the corresponding function of concrete object is executed.

 Wes see, that
-- the implementation of the inteface ("drawable" to use the algorithm is not tied to the implementation of the conrete type ("circle", "spare", .. ), and
+- the implementation of the inteface ("drawable") used by the algorithm is not tied to the implementation of the conrete type ("circle", "spare", .. ), and
-- the implementation of the interface itsel can be very general bey use uf clever template tricks ("generic" ;-) )
+- the implementation of the interface itself can be very generic by use uf clever template tricks.

 These features are intruding.
-So it is understanding, that type erasure is the new cool thing in down, when it comes to runtime dispatch.
+So it is understanding, that type erasure is the new cool thing in regards to runtime dispatch.
 This reaches so far, that new languages, like 'rust' go full in on that idea and dissmiss the idea of inherritance as a whole.

-The key messeage we get told is, that programming along classes utilizing the conventional v-table is old school and outdated.
+The key messeage we get told is: Programming along classes utilizing the conventional v-table is old school and outdated.
 And here ends the the usual story.

-We where convinced to.
-So we tried this techniqe to an aspect of our codebase.
+We where convinced too.
+So we tried to apply this techniqe to an aspect of our codebase.
 Simplified, we had this structure

 ```c++